Team-Jordan-Joanna-T3A2/kimchikpop_frontend/README.md

 ##### UI

 * Material UI - provides configurable components for many UI elements
-* react-date-picker - provides a date picker so users can specify the date of their booking
+* `react-date-picker` - provides a date picker so users can specify the date of their booking
-* axios - provides promise-based web requests.
+* `axios` - provides promise-based web requests.
 Used to communicate with back-end
-* clsx - allows the combination of multiple classes in MUI components
+* `clsx` - allows the combination of multiple classes in MUI components

 ### Back-end

 Ruby on Rails (Framework)

 #### Additional back-end software

-* secure_random_string -
+* `secure_random_string` - provides method to generate random string securely, used for booking codes
+* `jwt` - allows a JWT token to be encoded and provided to the front-end which is used to authenticate logged in users

 ### Database

 PostgreSQL